South Carolina finishes perfect season with NCAA championship, beating Clark and Iowa 87-75

 The Gamecocks, who have won 109 of their last 112 games, became the first team since UConn in 2016 to go undefeated.
 South Carolina had a couple scares throughout the season, but always found a way to win.

 Tessa Johnson led South Carolina with 19 points.
-Cardoso, the NCAA tourney's Most Outstanding Player, had 15 points and 17 rebounds.
+Cardoso had 15 points and 17 rebounds.

 Led by the 6-foot-7 Cardoso and Ashlyn Watkins, South Carolina enjoyed a 51-29 rebounding advantage.
 It also finished with 30 second-chance points.